char2cs/char2cs/README.md

 ## About Me
 I consider myself as a developer, as I like to have the bigger picture of the project I'm currently working on.
-Working on a CSGO platform called RECON.
+Working on a CSGO platform called DOT.RECON.

 ## Knowledge
 - C++/C